-Thank you for purchasing one of our handcrafted cutting boards, made in our small Republic, MO studio.
-Your cutting board will provide many years of service and should last a lifetime.
+Thank you for purchasing one of our handcrafted boards, made in our small Republic, MO studio.
+Whether you purchased a cutting or charcuterie board, it will provide many years of service and should last a lifetime.
 However, it will require proper care and occasional maintenance.
 Your new board has already been “seasoned” with 1-2 coats of Food-Grade Mineral Oil.
-Once your board starts appearing “dull” or “dry”, it’s time to re-oil it.
-While there are many products that may be used, we suggest standard Food-Grade Mineral Oil, available at most grocery stores and pharmacies.
+Once your board starts appearing “dull” or “dry”, it’s time to re-condition it.
+We suggest using “Board Butter”, which is a mixture of bees wax and Food-Grade Mineral Oil.

 - Remove stains by generously sprinkling regular table salt over the surface of the board and rubbing it with a sliced lemon.
 Rinse well with hot water and air dry standing up.